dominikfryc/diffix/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for submitting a pull request!

-Please provide a detailed explanation of the changes, why they were necessary, and their benefits or impact.
+Please explain the changes, why they were necessary, and their benefits or impact.
 Explain the problem you are fixing or the feature you are adding.

 -->